Free US Shipping for orders $49+

 • Use your pressure cooker as much as you can.
 It really is an essential kitchen tool when it comes to reducing your lectin intake.
 Plus, it’s easy to use and can help you make delicious meals.
 And remember, if you are a meat eater, stick to pasture-raised meats.

-• Make sure you eat lots of vegetables – there are plenty to choose from on a low lectin diet.
+• Make sure you eat lots of vegetables – there are plenty of healthy foods to choose from on a low lectin diet.
 When you load up on veggies, you’re loading up on the fiber, vitamins, and minerals that are essential for optimum health.

 DR. GUNDRY’S “YES” LIST (AND THE “NO” LIST, TOO)